nsh-786/Classification-of-Japanese-Population-using-Individual-as-well-as-Stacked-Models/README.md

 Base Models: SVM Classifier, Decision Tree Classifier, KNN Classifier, Naive Bayes Classifier Meta Model: Logistic Regression for binary classification

-After running the model for different train and test splits of the datasets,  we can conclude that, knn is the best classifier model with the least mean, whereas svm classifier gives the least desirable performance.
+After running the model for different train and test splits of the datasets,  we can conclude that, svm is the best classifier model with the largest accuracy mean, whereas knn classifier gives the least desirable performance with the smallest average accuracy mean.
 Also, logistic regression and naive bayes classifiers underfit the data, whereas svm, knn, decision tree and the stacked model overfit the dataset.
 Logistic Regression have the highest probability of producing outliers, whereas knn has the least probability of producing outliers.
 For train-test split at 40%-60% of the dataset, produces the most outliers for all models, the most for the stacked model